 If you have children, you will also typically be limited to the school in the catchment area where you live, unless granted special permission by the local mairie.
 This might be a consideration when choosing a home in France.
 Read how to choose a school in France, how the French education system works, and about international schools in France.

-Before you move to France, you should decide if it’s better to buy or rent a French property.
+Before you move to France, you should decide if it’s better to buy or rent a property.
 There are advantages to both options, but the decision will ultimately depend on a number of factors.
 Read about renting and tenant rights in France or buying French property to see what’s best for you.

 France has been popular with expats for years, and there are many beautiful French cities in which to start a comfortable life; read about where to live in France.
-If you’re considering renting in Paris, you will find a competitive and saturated housing market, particularly if you are looking to live in best central neighbourhoods of Paris, although there are many top neighbourhoods and towns near Paris that typically offer more space, cheaper prices or peaceful areas.
+If you’re considering renting in Paris, you will find a competitive and saturated housing market, particularly if you are looking to live in best central neighborhoods of Paris, although there are many top neighborhoods and towns near Paris that typically offer more space, cheaper prices or peaceful areas.